jankomag/uli-nz/README.md

 ## Analysing intra-urban patterns of urban liveability in Auckland with a spatial composite indicator

-This repository contains the scripts used for the creation of the KULI in Auckland, and its analysis as part of my disseratation project at the University of Leeds.
+This repository contains the scripts used for the creation of the AULI, and its analysis as part of my disseratation project at the University of Leeds.

-Interactive web map of the KULI and its components, created with Mapbox GL JS, can be accessed [here](https://jan.magnuszewski.com/kuli)
+Interactive web map of the KULI and its components, created with Mapbox GL JS, can be accessed [here](https://jan.magnuszewski.com/auli)

 ### Main files descriptions

 -   [network_generation.ipynb](https://github.com/jankomag/uli-nz/blob/master/network_generation.ipynb) : python notebook to generate walking, biking and driving networks for the study area using the OSMnx package; getting bus freqency data from GTFS for Auckland transport

--   [network-analysis.R](https://github.com/jankomag/uli-nz/blob/master/network-analysis.R): R script for calculating walking or driving distances to nearest of the selected points of interest
+-   [network-analysis.R](https://github.com/jankomag/uli-nz/blob/master/network-analysis.R): R script for calculating walking or driving distances to nearest of each of the amenities

 -   [data_prep.R](https://github.com/jankomag/uli-nz/blob/master/data_prep.R): gathering data for the index construction; dealing with missing values and cleaning the data